Texas home sellers sue over inflated broker commissions

 Nov 14 (Reuters) - Texas real estate associations and a group of home brokers are facing new claims that they artificially inflated sales commissions in the state, opening another front in litigation over real estate commissions after a $1.8 billion verdict against the residential brokerage industry last month.

-Two home sellers in Texas, QJ Team LLC and Five Points Holdings LLC, on Monday filed a prospective class-action complaint in Sherman, Texas, federal court against the Texas Association of Realtors, and several regional associations including in Austin and Houston.
+Two home sellers in Texas, QJ Team and Five Points Holdings, on Monday filed a prospective class-action complaint in Sherman, Texas, federal court against the Texas Association of Realtors, and several regional associations including in Austin and Houston.

 Brokerages Keller Williams, which is based in Austin, and HomeServices of America, owned by Warren Buffett's Berkshire Hathaway BRKa.N, were also named as defendants.